 Afterwards my mom and I took a trek down to the lake.

-The wonderful concept that is daylight savings time meant we could watch the beginning of the sunset after traditional coffee-drinking time.
+The wonderful concept that is daylight savings time meant we could watch the beginning of the sunset after traditional coffee-drinking time (she said sarcastically).

 We had already spent some time looking at Black Forest souvenirs in the summer, so we decided to skip the tourist-packed kitschy shops along the main street.
 Well, except for one.